MdMostafizurRahaman/GitIntel/README.md

-# LLM-Powered Git Analysis Tool
+# LLM-Powered Git Analysis Tool for Java Repositories

 ## Overview
 This tool uses Google Gemini LLM and PyDriller to analyze Java Git repositories using natural language commands.
 It generates automated Excel reports for package churn, LOC, complexity, and release analysis with support for Git cloning and commit limits.